Photo by Gabriella Garriga.

 “It would have been helpful to have a facilitator because as a student, I just didn’t know my rights,” Tran said.

 Tran filed her complaint in Aug.
 2018, completed her written statement in Sept.
 2018, and in Oct.
 2018, Tran withdrew from Trinity.

 The final verdict was given in Dec.
 2018.
 The university found Urbach not guilty of violating the anti-harassment policy.
-However, his actions were found to be “inadvisable and unprofessional,” according to the official statement released by Jones.
-Jones added that Urbach’s “conduct did not align with the university’s expectations of professional conduct for faculty.”
+However, his actions were found to be “inadvisable and unprofessional,” according to a letter from Jones, posted by Tran in the Twitter thread.
+In the letter, Jones added that Urbach’s “conduct did not align with the university’s expectations of professional conduct for faculty.”